PyMoDAQ/PyMoDAQ/docs/src/features.rst

   * a local or distant SQL Database (such as PostgreSQL).
 The current advantage of this solution is to be able to access your data on the database from a web application such as `Grafana`__.
 Soon a tutorial on this!!
 * Joystick control of the dashboard actuators (and eventually detectors).

-* Soon to be:

 * PID closed loop interface
-  * A possibility to program a batch of scans.
+* Direct code execution in a Console

    .. _overview_submodules_bis: